elastic/support-diagnostics/README.md

  ##### The Config Directory

- All configuration used by the utility is located the config _/config_ under the folder created when the diagnostic utility was unzipped.
+ All configuration used by the utility is located on the  `/config` under the folder created when the diagnostic utility was unzipped.
 These can be modified to change some behaviors in the diagnostic utility.
- The *-rest.yml files all contain queries that executed against the cluster being diagnosed.
-They are versioned, the the Elasticsearch calls have additional modifiers that can be used to further customize the retrievals.
-The diags.yml file has generalized configuration information, and scrub.yml can be used to drive the sanitization function.
+ The `*-rest.yml` files all contain queries that are executed against the cluster being diagnosed.
+They are versioned, the Elasticsearch calls have additional modifiers that can be used to further customize the retrievals.
+The `diags.yml` file has generalized configuration information, and `scrub.yml` can be used to drive the sanitization (scrub) function.

  ##### Removing Or Modifying Calls

  To prevent a call from being executed or modify the results via the syntax, simple comment out, remove or change the entry.
 You can also add a completely different entry.
 Make sure that the key you use for that call does not overlap with another one already used.
 The file name of the output that will be packaged in the diag will be derived from that key.

  ##### Preventing Retries